5T33Z0/OC-Little-Translated/11_Graphics/GPU_Tab/README.md

 - iGPU must be configured headless, using an empty Framebuffer
 - GPU must be supported by macOS (obviously)

-From what I understand, this Tab only appears if your system has *both* an iGPU and a dedicated GPU (especially on macOS Ventura).
-So unless your system matches these specs, you can skip to [Section 5](#5-shortcut-using-a-defaults-write-command) to enable the GPU Tab via defaults-write command.
+From what I understand, the "GPU" Tab only appears if your system has *both* an iGPU and a dedicated GPU (especially on macOS Ventura).
+So unless your system matches these specs, skip to [Section 5](#5-shortcut-using-a-defaults-write-command) to enable the GPU Tab via a defaults-write command.

 ### `config.plist` Requirements
 - Device Property entries for both iGPU and dGPU